Microsoft 365 plugin

 Currently all the available pre-built dashboards require Microsoft Intune support to function.
 Installing dashboards without adding Intune support will still add them, however they will not display any data.

-The following pre-built dashboards can be installed with this plugin:
+The following pre-built dashboards are available with this plugin:

 Graph imported objects